-The Internal Auditors monitor and evaluate the efficacy and adequacy of internal control systems in the Company, its compliance with operating systems, accounting procedures and policies at all locations of the Company and its subsidiary.
-Based on the report of internal audit function, process owners undertake corrective action in the respective areas and thereby strengthen the controls.
+The Internal Auditors monitor and evaluate the efficacy and adequacy of internal control systems in the Company, its compliance with operating systems, accounting procedures and policies at all locations of the Company and it's subsidiary.
+Based on the internal audit report, process owners undertake corrective action in the respective areas and thereby strengthen the controls.
 Significant audit observations and corrective actions thereon are presented to the Audit Committee of the Board.